ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 A curated private catalog makes it easier for teams to find and deploy the resources that they need and can help avoid unnecessary resource usage.

-In a private catalog, you can enforce deployment location restrictions and ensure that all deployments comply with regulatory and business requirements.
-This is important in hybrid cloud setups where teams are managing both on-prem and cloud-based workloads.
+In a private catalog, you can enforce deployment location restrictions and help ensure that all deployments comply with regulatory and business requirements.
+This is important in hybrid cloud setups where teams are managing both on-premises and cloud-based workloads.

-In this scenario, ABC services are needed for the infrastructure, and XYZ services are needed for dev team to build [healthcare chatbot] applicaiton.
+In this scenario, ABC services are needed for the infrastructure, and XYZ services are needed for dev team to build [retail ] application.

 1. Go to **Manage** > **Catalogs** in the {{site.data.keyword.cloud}} console, and click **Create a catalog**.
 1. Enter a name and description of your catalog.
 1. Select to exclude all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
-For more information about how this affects visibility in the catalog, see [Managing catalog settings](/docs/account?topic=account-filter-account&interface=ui).
+For more information about how this setting affects visibility in the catalog, see [Managing catalog settings](/docs/account?topic=account-filter-account&interface=ui).
 1. Click **Create**.

-## Customizing access and platform experience
+## Assigning access and customizing platform experience
 {: #tp-customize}
 {: step}

 The roles of an IT infrastructure engineer and a developer are distinct, but they might interact with the same resources for different purposes within the same account.
+Create separate trusted profiles for the IT infrastructure engineer and the development team to assign each persona the access that they need and customize their platform experience to do their job.

 ### IT infrastructure engineer
 {: #it-tp}

-The primary focus of the IT infrastructure engineer is ensuring that the underlying infrastructure, both cloud and on-premises, runs smoothly, is secure, scalable, and available for other teams, like development.
+The primary focus of the IT infrastructure engineer is helping ensure that the underlying infrastructure, both cloud and on-premises, runs smoothly, is secure, scalable, and available for other teams, like development.

-- Needs access to PowerVS Private Cloud (Network, PVM Instance, Cloud Snapshot, Cloud Storage Volume)
-- Needs access to CEPH as a service?
-- Needs access to private catalog
+To set up {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud and manage {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} instances, the IT infrastructure engineer needs the following roles and services:
+- Administrator on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}
+- Administrator on {{site.data.keyword.satellitelong_notm}}
+- Administrator on {{site.data.keyword.dl_full_notm}}

+To optimize and monitor resources once the infrastructure is in place, the IT infrastructure engineer needs the following roles and services:
+- monitoring tools and logs (Administator on X service)
+- need the ability to adjust compute resources based on the application's performance ( Administrator on Kubernetes)

+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM) > Trusted profiles** and click **Create**.
+1. Enter the profile name `IT infrastructure` and the initials `IT`.
+1. Enter a description for the profile, like ""
+1. Select a color to represent this trusted profile.
+Your users might have access to multiple trusted profiles in multiple accounts.
+1. Select

 ### Developer
 {: #dev-tp}